ETrun/ETrun/docs/index.md

 | etr_keysX | 553.2 |
 | etr_speedMeterY | 215.9 |

 Some HUD elements are meant to be aligned to the screen edge.
-Not to break compability with widescreens, those cvar values define an offset and thus are relative, in comparison to absolute coordinate cvars.
+Not to break compatibility with widescreens, those cvar values define an offset and thus are relative, in comparison to absolute coordinate cvars.

 | Cvar | Example Value |
 | ---- | ------------- |